Graduate Student Admission

 To begin the application process, follow these application guidelines below:

-• Three current letters of reference from persons qualified to comment on the applicant’s academic musical achievement, teaching and/or professional experience, and potential for success in the degree program.
-These will be requested electronically through the School of Music Graduate Admission/Audition Request Application on Acceptd.
-You will need to supply the e-mail address of each reference for this option.
+• Submit the emails of three individuals who can provide current letters of reference.
+These individuals should be qualified to comment on the applicant’s academic musical achievement, teaching and/or professional experience, and potential for success in the degree program.
+The letters will be requested electronically through the School of Music Graduate Admission/Audition Request Application on Acceptd.

-• A double-spaced typed paper of five pages or more that illustrates the applicant’s writing and research skills.
+• Upload a double-spaced typed paper of five pages or more that illustrates the applicant’s writing and research skills.
 A term paper completed as part of master’s level work is sufficient, or the student may submit a research paper, a critical analysis, or an article suitable for publication.
-This will be uploaded into Acceptd.

-• A curriculum vitae is required.
-This should include a list of concert performances, compositions, publications, and other musical accomplishments.
-This will be uploaded into Acceptd.
+• Upload a curriculum vitae that includes a list of concert performances, compositions, publications, and other musical accomplishments.

-• Official TOEFL Score –Required for international students.
-The Test of English as a Foreign Language (TOEFL) is required for all international applicants for the Doctoral degree program.
+• Official English proficiency test score –Required for international students.
+The Test of English as a Foreign Language (TOEFL) or equivalent is required for all international applicants for the Doctoral degree program.
 Official scores must be sent to TCU from the testing agency.
 A minimum score of 100 on the iBT, TOEFL, 7 on the IELTS or 120 on the Duolingo English test is required for admission.
-If you have a degree from a US institution you may apply and be considered without a TOEFL score; however, admission is highly competitive and it would be advantageous to present an iBT score meeting the minimum requirements listed.
-The College of Fine Arts Graduate Office prefers you have a TOEFL score if you only have a two year U.S. degree.
-It is automatically waived if you also have an undergraduate U.S. degree.
+The TOEFL may be waived for students with an undergraduate or graduate degree from a university with English as the language of instruction.
+Be sure to take the exam early enough that scores are available during the admission process.
+Test scores must be sent to TCU from the testing agency to school code: 6820.
+See other requirements for international students.
 Be sure to take the exam early enough that scores are available during the admission process.
 Test scores must be sent to TCU from the testing agency to school code: 6820.
 See other requirements for international students.

 Based on the results of pre-screening, an invitation may be extended to perform an on-campus audition and/or interview in the major area before a faculty committee.
 Applicants should not select an audition day (including scheduling travel) until they have received an official invitation to do so.
-If invited, the audition/recital/interview should be arranged in coordination with the faculty in the major area and the School of Music Admissions Coordinator.
-Consult the faculty in your major area for instructions concerning the audition requirements, material to bring, etc. The School of Music Admissions Coordinator will send faculty contact information after application materials are received.
+If invited, the audition/interview should be arranged in coordination with the faculty in the major area and the School of Music Admissions Coordinator.
+Consult the faculty in your major area for instructions concerning the audition requirements, material to bring, etc.

-There will be testing in both Music Theory and Music History for all applicants who audition on campus.
+There will be testing in both Music Theory and Music History for all applicants who audition/interview.
 See Summary of skills to be evaluated

 Conducting DMA Auditions: